Ilymo/TheFinder/project/README.md

 You can then press the **Give me 10 others** button on top or bottom of the page and the app will suggest 10 other movie/anime with those same criterias (if there is more than 10 movie/anime that respect those criterias).

-On top and bottom of the result page:
+On top and bottom of the result page you can also:

-You can press **Back** button to go back on the previous search page.
+- Press **Back** button to go back on the previous search page.

-You can also press **Home** button and you'll be redirected to the Home page.
+- Press **Home** button and you'll be redirected to the Home page.